-- The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the council to undertake the work of the Proper Officer.
+- a The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the council to undertake the work of the Proper Officer.
 In the event that no Member of Staff is available to serve as a Proper Officer, the Chair or Vice-Chair will fulfill the role and this will be unpaid.
-At a full meeting of the Parish Council any volunteer Councillor can be voted into this role and this will be unpaid. - b The Proper Officer shall: - i. at least three clear days before a meeting of the council, a committee and a sub-committee serve on Councillors, by delivery, e-mail or post at their residences, a signed summons confirming the time, place and the agenda. - The agenda provided by any such email contains the electronic signature and title of the Proper Officer.
-See standing order 3(b) above for definitions of "three clear days". - ii.
-Provide in a conspicuous place public notice of the time, place and agenda at least three clear days before a meeting of the council or a meeting of a committee or a sub-committee (provided that the public notice with agenda of an extraordinary meeting of the council convened by Councillors is signed by them); - See standing order 3(b) above for the meaning of clear days for a meeting of a full council and standing order 3(c) above for a meeting of a committee. - iii. subject to standing order 9 above, include on the agenda all motions in the order received unless a Councillor has given written notice at least 3 days before the meeting confirming his withdrawal of it; - iv. convene a meeting of full council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - v. facilitate inspection of the minute book by local government electors; - vi. receive and retain copies of byelaws made by other local authorities; - vii. retain acceptance of office forms from Councillors; - viii. retain a copy of every Councillor's register of interests; - ix. assist with responding to requests made under the Freedom of Information Act 2000 and Data Protection Act 1998, in accordance with and subject to the council's policies and procedures relating to the same; - x. receive and send general correspondence and notices on behalf of the council except where there is a resolution to the contrary; - xi. manage the organisation, storage of, access to and destruction of information held by the council in paper and electronic form; - xii. arrange for legal deeds to be executed;
+At a full meeting of the Parish Council any volunteer Councillor can be voted into this role and this will be unpaid. - b The Proper Officer shall: Adopted 12 May 2025 i. at least three clear days before a meeting of the council, a committee and a sub-committee serve on Councillors, by delivery, e-mail or post at their residences, a signed summons confirming the time, place and the agenda, and Provide in a conspicuous place public notice of the time, place and agenda (provided that the public notice with agenda of an extraordinary meeting of the council convened by Councillors is signed by them);

+See standing order 3(b) above for the meaning of clear days for a meeting of a full council and standing order 3(c) above for a meeting of a committee.

+- ii. subject to standing order 9 above, include on the agenda all motions in the order received unless a Councillor has given written notice at least 3 days before the meeting confirming his withdrawal of it; - iii. convene a meeting of full council for the election of a new Chair of the Council, occasioned by a casual vacancy in their office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. retain acceptance of office forms from Councillors; - vii. retain a copy of every Councillor's register of interests; - viii. assist with responding to requests made under the Freedom of Information Act 2000 and Data Protection Act 1998, in accordance with and subject to the council's policies and procedures relating to the same; - ix. receive and send general correspondence and notices on behalf of the council except where there is a resolution to the contrary; - x. manage the organisation, storage of, access to and destruction of information held by the council in paper and electronic form; - xi. arrange for legal deeds to be executed;